Dudh Kunda Trek

 - Date & Price

-Dudh Kunda is a lake, situated at the front of Numbur Himal, locally known as Milky Pond of Solu.
-It is one of the best destination places in Everest region.
-Dudh Kunda Lake trekking is located in the low region of Everest trekking or Solu region.
-In every August there is an influx of devotees of Hindus and Buddhist who come to perform the cleansing ritual at the lake.
-Dudh Kunda situated in the lap of Mt.
-Numbur literally means lake of milk said to be a sacred lake and is venerated by the local people.
-You will enjoy panoramic Himalayan views of Everest, Mt.
-Numbur, and other Everest Himalayan range.
+Dudh Kunda is a lake, situated at the front of Numbur Himal, locally called Milky Pond of Solu.
+It's one of the great vacation spots in Everest region.
+Dudh Kunda Lake trekking is positioned inside the low area of Everest trekking or Solu area.
+In every August there may be an influx of devotees of Hindus and Buddhist who come to carry out the cleaning ritual at the lake.
+Dudh Kunda located within the lap of Mt.
+Numbur literally approach lake of milk said to be a sacred lake and is venerated via the local people.
+You may revel in panoramic Himalayan perspectives of Everest, Mt.
+Numbur, and different Everest Himalayan range.
 The region of Dudh Kunda trekking gets fewer tourists making it a refreshing and peaceful place to trek where you will be overawed by the locals.
 The natural beauty of the area and the stunning mountain scenery will be the best part of this trek.
 Dudh Kunda trek in Nepal is for those who are in love with the culture and nature.

 The trail to Dudh Kunda trekking starts from Jiri on the route to Shivalaya following a spectacular, isolated ridge through dense forest and rocky and yak grazing pastures.
 The area is quite remote and you are unlikely to meet anyone on this rarely traveled trail.
 Dudh Kunda trekking trail takes you through dense forests of rhododendron and a variety of wild animals & birds such as Mountain Thars, Bears, Leopard, Jackal, etc. From Sasarbeni, we move towards Dudh Kunda.
 While taking the walk around the shore of the lake, look for the spring, high up on the Northeastern side, the source is considered as the holy water.
 Amazing and beautiful views of flora and fauna, experiencing and interacting with diverse cultures of Sherpa, Khaling, Rai, Tamang, Magar, Gurung, make this journey a lifetime memory and achievement.
 The hospitality of the locals is one of the most spirit-warming experiences of the Solu Dudh Kunda area.
 The amazing and adventurous journey to Dudh Kunda would attract anyone.
 It will provide them the lifelong remembrance.
 Dudh Kunda trekking trail takes you all the way through the ancient trading routes in Everest region crossing the river valleys, narrow ridges, up and down hills.